Akfiss/simple-e-commerce-akfiss/README.md

-## Kontribusi
+## Contributing

-Kontribusi sangat diterima!
-Jika Anda ingin berkontribusi, silakan fork repositori ini dan buat pull request.
+Contributions are very welcome!
+If you'd like to contribute, please fork this repository and create a pull request.

-## Lisensi
+## License

-Proyek ini dilisensikan di bawah [Lisensi MIT](LICENSE).
+This project is licensed under the [MIT License](LICENSE).